 - Peace Through Grease - 38-page case study of the shrimp boat Hailey Marie conversion to WVO, pdf file

 7/16/13 update: Miss Peetsy B makes her maiden voyage with the new WVO fuel system.
 There is also collaboration with Lucy Buffett's restaurant, LuLu's at Homeport in Gulf Shores, Alabama, to begin using WVO from their kitchen.
 Media release

 GCRL’s new Field Studies Building officially opened its doors on May 28, 2013 to a group of 75 students and several special guests.
 The 8400 sq. ft.
 Field Studies Building replaces the Hopkins Building destroyed by Hurricane Katrina in 2005.
 The building, which includes four classrooms with complete lab facilities, will serve as the home of GCRL’s annual Summer Field Program for visiting college students.
-It will also house classes in the Department of Coastal Sciences and K-12 marine education programs.
+It will also house classes in the Division of Coastal Sciences and K-12 marine education programs.
 Since 2005, classes had been meeting in temporary modular buildings.